pablo-lamtenzan/MiniShell/README.md

 ## IV) Execution

-The execution is very easy having a BST built, the following struct is used to handle the execution:
+The execution is very easy with a BST built, the following struct is used to handle the execution:
 ```
 typedef struct		s_exec
 {